gvsulib/folioreport/README.md

 ### Reserves report fields

-**itemId:**  the UUID of the item record in Folio
+**ItemId:**  the UUID of the item record in Folio
 **Location:** the item's permanent location
 **Barcode:** the item's barcode
 **Title:** self-explanatory
 **Course name:** the name of the course the item is on reserve for
 **Instructor name:** the name of the instructor who put the item on reserve
 **Course code:** the course catalog code for the course the item is on reserve for
-**folio checkout events:** thenumber of times the item has been checked out so far this semester
+**Folio checkout events:** thenumber of times the item has been checked out so far this semester

 ## Inventory Report

 The inventory report is used to locate lost books or other physical items.
 The report requires either a call number stem OR one or more locations, similar to the checkout report.

 The form also asks for a cut-off date.
-The report will contain items that DO NOT have any checkin events AFTER that date.
+The report will contain items that DO NOT have any check-in events AFTER that date.
 The idea is that when staff are starting to do a shelf inventory, they note the date they start, then they go through the shelves and check-in any items on the shelf.
 Any items that should be in that area that DON'T have check-in activity since that date are not on the shelf.

 ### Inventory Report Fields